dashpay/platform/packages/dashmate/README.md

  - local - template for local node configs
  - testnet - testnet node configuration

 You can modify and use the system configs directly, or create your own.
-You can base your own configs on one of the system configs using the `dashmate config:create CONFIG [FROM]` command.
-You must set a default config with `dashmate config:default CONFIG` or specify a config with the `--config=<config>` option when running commands.
+You can base your own configs on one of the system configs using the `dashmate config create CONFIG [FROM]` command.
+You must set a default config with `dashmate config default CONFIG` or specify a config with the `--config=<config>` option when running commands.
 The `base` config is initially set as default.

 ```
 USAGE